Common Investing Risks and How to Manage Them

 5. Liquidity risk

 It’s typically a good idea to make sure you have enough liquid assets to cover your immediate needs.
-But if you won’t need your money right away, taking on some liquidity risk can earn you a premium over more-liquid assets and help to grow the value of your money over time.
+But if you won’t need your money right away, taking on some liquidity risk can help you earn a premium over more-liquid assets and help to grow the value of your money over time.

 6. Currency risk

 If you hold foreign investments, the performance of those investments will depend in part on the exchange rate between currencies.
 If an exchange rate were to move rapidly in one direction or another, it could have a major impact on investments you have in that country.
-This is currency risk, also known as “exchange-rate risk.”
+This is currency risk, also known as exchange-rate risk.

 While currency risk can negatively impact investments, the opposite can also be true.
 This is where a well-diversified portfolio, incorporating both domestic and international investments denominated in foreign currencies, can come into play; being diversified helps you manage shifts in any one currency.